jameshallam93/goustito/README.md

 #### Next steps

 The next big obstacle is creating the back-end to allow for user logins, and saving recipes to a user bank.
 I will most likely create this in a separate repo and link it at the top of this readme

+### 11/06

+The front-end has come together very nicely so far.
+I have recently added:

+* Username and password live validation (list of requirements that turn green when they are met, disabled submit button until all met)
+* Redux sagas, for handling the api requests - this has also allowed me to add an `isLoading` data field to `RecipeState`, and a loading component to the home page
+* Responsive media queries to the home page - providing I don't make any major structural changes, the home page can be considered responsive for all major media types.

+I have also been on a big refactor this morning, and started writing unit tests for a lot of trickier modules.
+I'm continuing on with my aim to avoid using useState in components wherever possible, preferring custom hooks or redux store wherever practical.

+I intend to complete two more tickets today, globalising repeat components (button etc.) and adding a Notification component.
+After that I will probably break for the day, and come back tomorrow ready to start building the back-end.